by Geetesh Bajaj, November 13th 2012

 After a typical presentation, how much do attendees remember when they walk out of the room?
 Are there some

 parts of a presentation that they remember more, and if that's true, then why?
 What can presenters and slide

 designers do so that the audience can have a better memory recall about their message and content?

-These were the questions we sent to Dr. Carmen Taran earlier this year.
+These were the questions we sent to Dr. Carmen Simon earlier this year.
 She had already

 pondered about these questions before, and was intrigued enough to put together a study.
 She calls it a major